emarsden/dash-mpd-rs/README.md

 # dash-mpd

-A Rust library for parsing and downloading media content from a DASH MPD file, as used by video services such as on-demand replay of TV content and video streaming services like YouTube.
+A Rust library for parsing, serializing and downloading media content from a DASH MPD file, as used by video services such as on-demand replay of TV content and video streaming services like YouTube.
+Allows both parsing of a DASH manifest (XML format) to Rust structs (deserialization) and programmatic generation of an MPD manifest (serialization).
+The library also allows you to download media content from a streaming server.

 [![Crates.io](https://img.shields.io/crates/v/dash-mpd)](https://crates.io/crates/dash-mpd)
 [![Released API docs](https://docs.rs/dash-mpd/badge.svg)](https://docs.rs/dash-mpd/)